In the lead-up to quitting my nine-to-five back in August 2016, the question of how to become self-employed plagued my thoughts.

 “Having a growth mindset won’t make you successful, but not having one will prevent you from trying in the first place.” – James Clear

 Embracing a growth mindset reminds us that mistakes and missteps are a part of the learning process.
 And committing to course correction is how you can move forward again, perhaps with a different approach, a new strategy, or a deeper understanding of what went wrong and why.

 The road is long — don’t rush the journey

-It took me two years from when I quit my job to finally get to do something that I love, that challenges me and that can actually pay my bills.
-And I had spent another two years prior to that learning everything I could to try to change my circumstances.
+It took me two years from quitting my corporate job to become gainfully self-employed.
+And I spent another two years before that learning everything I could to level up my skillset and change my circumstances.

 It feels like a long time, but in the grand scheme of things, four years is nothing.